Lumberyard to Open3D — Amazon Game Engine 101

 One of the most important features is the ability for teams to quickly build cross-platform applications.
 Open3D supports PC, Mac OS, Linux, iOS, and Android to start.
 With some extensions, teams will soon be able to deploy on Xbox, PlayStation, and Oculus.

-For smaller studios, this makes Open3D an attractive option.
+For smaller studios, this makes the Amazon game engine an attractive option.
 They can deploy everywhere while avoiding royalty charges, allowing them to deliver on the scale of AAA studios.

 Open3D + Free Game Development Tools